whatisnuclear/website/moderation.md

 <div>
 <img src="/img/u_235f.png" alt="U-235 fission cross-section" class="img-fluid rounded" title="U-235 fission cross-section" />
 </div>
-<caption><strong>Figure 1</strong> The probability splitting a
+<figcaption><strong>Figure 1</strong> The probability splitting a
 U<sub>235</sub> nucleus vs. the energy of the incoming neutron.
 Notice how much more probable fission is for slower neutrons.
-Also note logarithmic scale.</caption>
+Also note logarithmic scale.</figcaption>
 </figure>

 When neutrons collide with atoms, they slow down.
 Due to conservation of